 The Region's open space and trail resources are some of the key factors that make the Region such a desirable place to live as well as visit.
-Facilities such as the Air Line Trail, the Menunketesuck-Cockaponset Regional Greenway, Eight Mile River Greenway, and the Cockaponset State Forest attract residents and visitors from across the Region.
+Facilities such as the Air Line Trail, the Menunketesuck-Cockaponset Regional Greenway, Quinimay Trail, Eight Mile River Greenway, and the Cockaponset State Forest attract residents and visitors from across the Region.
 The Region's system of trails are found in state parks and forests, town-owned lands, and land trust properties.
 Extensive mountain biking trails and multi-use trails are also present in the Region.
 Two important multi-use trails in Middletown and include the Westlake Area Bikeway and the Mattabesset Trolley Trail.
 The New England Trail, another Regional resource, extends through Middletown, Middlefield, Durham, and Haddam.

 Greenways are linear open space networks that can serve conservation, recreation, or multimodal transportation purposes.
 Opportunities exist to expand Regional Greenways.
 Clinton is working on an eastern extension of the Shore Line Greenway from its current terminus at Hammonasset Beach State Park to the center of town.
 Portland is currently working to extend the Air Line Trail to the Connecticut River and the Brownstone Exploration & Discovery Park.
 RiverCOG, Jonah Center for Earth and Art, and East Hampton, Portland, Middletown, Meriden, and Cheshire are working on a connection between the Air Line Trail in East Hampton and Portland to the Farmington Canal Trail in Cheshire.
 This connection would allow for the creation of a 112 miles loop trail connecting central Connecticut with the East Coast Greenway.
 East Hampton is working to close the gap between East Hampton's section of Air Line Trail and Portland.
-Supporting and promoting these efforts will enhance multimodal connections across the Region, while contributing to recreation and tourism projects.
-Figure 22 displays Regional Greeenway connections.
+Supporting and promoting these efforts will enhance multimodal connections.
 Greenways and trail recommendations include:

-- Support efforts to connect the Air Line Trail and Farmington Canal Trail. - Extend the Shore Line Greenway from Hammonasset Beach to Clinton and points further east where feasible. - Support bicycle-based tourism. - Improve and expand Greenways to improve connections to the Region's parks and open space resources. - · Support and expand existing trail networks and improve trail head amenities. - Connect public parks to trails and pathways and other pedestrian or bicycle networks where feasible to provide linkages and connectivity between recreational uses. - Where feasible, ensure that these facilities are compliant with Americans with Disabilities (ADA) Standards.
+- Support efforts to connect the Air Line Trail and Farmington Canal Trail. - Extend the Shore Line Greenway from Hammonasset Beach to Clinton and points further east where feasible. - Explore opportunities to connect the Stewart B. McKinney Wildlife Refuge to targeted acquisition parcels and trails to connect the southern end of the Quinimay Trail to Long Island Sound and the Shoreline Greenway Trail. - Support bicycle-based tourism. - Improve and expand Greenways to improve connections to the Region's parks and open space resources. - Support and expand existing trail networks and improve trail head amenities. - Connect public parks to trails and pathways and other pedestrian or bicycle networks where feasible to provide linkages and connectivity between recreational uses. - Where feasible, ensure that these facilities are compliant with Americans with Disabilities (ADA) Standards.